sebastiantoh/tp/docs/DeveloperGuide.md

 The parsing of commands begins once the `LogicManager` receives and tries to execute the user input.

+In order to handle the many commands in our application, we introduced an intermediate layer between `AddressBookParser` and the relevant command parsers, e.g. `AddCommandParser`.
+The intermediate layer will first determine which model type the command corresponds to, before dispatching it to the corresponding command parser.
+For all meeting-related commands, we have the `MeetingCommandsParser` which serves as the intermediate class.

+These are the steps that will be taken when parsing a meeting-related user command:
 1. An `AddressBookParser` will check if the command is meetings-related.
 The `AddressBookParser` will then create a `MeetingCommandsParser`.
 3. The `MeetingCommandsParser` will check what type of command it is and create the corresponding parsers as follows:
     - `meeting add` command: `AddCommandParser`